 Common Principles

-All stages in the development of the pan-Arctic MPA network should be guided by these eight principles:
+All stages in the development and implementation of the pan-Arctic MPA network should be guided by these nine principles:

 Coherent or systematic approach.
-Where possible, ensure that MPA networks are linked to ecosystem-based management schemes within the broader seascape, across EEZ boundaries, in the high seas, and with terrestrial areas.
-Also, identify priority conservation gaps in MPA network design and recommend improvements, including new MPAs and other spatial conservation measures to fill those gaps.
+Where possible, ensure that MPA networks are linked to ecosystem-based management efforts within the broader seascape, across EEZ boundaries, in the high seas, and with terrestrial areas.
+Also, identify priority conservation gaps in MPA network design and recommend improvements, including new MPAs and other area-based conservation measures to fill those gaps.

 Respect existing rights and activities.
-Respect the rights of government authorities and provisions of applicable agreements and treaties; and take into consideration harvesting by indigenous peoples and others, and other activities carried out in accordance with existinglicenses, regulations and legal agreements.
+Respect the rights of government authorities and provisions of applicable agreements and treaties; and take into consideration harvesting by indigenous peoples and others, and other activities carried out in accordance with existing and future licenses, regulations and legal agreements.

 Ensure open and transparent processes.
 Employ open, transparent and inclusive processes, with opportunities for partnership, participation, consultation and timely information exchange.
 Enhance awareness, promote benefits, and encourage public support.

 Utilize the full suite of best available knowledge.
-Apply the best available scientific, traditional ecological, community, and industry knowledge to conservation efforts, as appropriate.
-Imperfect knowledge should not be used as a reason to avoid or delay protecting priority areas.
+Apply the best available scientific, traditional , community, and industry knowledge to conservation efforts, as appropriate.
+Use a precautionary approach when evaluating information needed to make decisions about the protection of priority areas.

 Focus on resilience and adaptation to change.
-As a priority, design andimplement the pan-Arctic MPA network for ecological conservation and the protection of marine biodiversity in the context of actual and projected climate and other CO2 related changes given the accelerating nature of associated impacts.
+Design and strive to implement the pan-Arctic MPA network for ecological conservation and the protection of marine biodiversity in the context of actual and projected climate and other CO2 related changes given the accelerating nature of associated impacts.

 Take cultural and socio-economic considerations into account.
-Take cultural and socio-economic needs into account in the development of an optimal, cost-effective MPA network design to inform placement of future MPAs and “other area-based conservation measures” (as defined in Section 4.3).
+Take cultural and socio-economic needs and benefits provided by MPA networks into account in the development of an optimal, cost-effective MPA network design to inform placement of future MPAs and “other area-based conservation measures.

 Apply appropriate protection measures.
-Ensure that the level of protection afforded is appropriate to the stated goals and objectives for the network.
-Network MPAs or “other conservation measures” should provide enough protection so that ecosystems are functioning naturally and are not significantly affected by human activities.
+Make every effort to ensure that the level of protection afforded is appropriate to the stated goals and objectives for the network.
+Network MPAs or other area-based conservation measures should provide enough protection so that ecosystems are functioning naturally and are not significantly affected by human activities.

-Employ best management practices.
-Develop and implement management plans for the MPAs and “otherconservation measures” so that they are effective in achieving their conservation objectives.
-Monitoreffectiveness of management policies and practices on an ongoing basis, and adjust them in response to new ecological or socio-economic information and emerging issues.
+Employ and evaluate best management practices.
+Develop and implement management plans for both individual MPAs and MPA networks so that they are effective in achieving their conservation objectives.
+Monitor and report on effectiveness of management policies and practices on an ongoing basis, and adjust them in response to new ecological or socio-economic information and emerging issues.

+Integrate across institutions.
+Ensure cooperation and integration of relevant institutions in managing MPAs for conservation effectiveness.
+These may be national, multilateral, and international institutions or organizations, including those that govern economic sectors.

 Goals

-Goal 1.1 of the Convention on Biological Diversity is “to establish and strengthen national and regional systems of protected areas integrated into a global network as a contribution to globally agreed goals.”
-With this broader aim in mind, the pan-Arctic MPA network has three inter-related goals:
+These goals of the Pan-Arctic MPA network support several goals of the Arctic Council, including; conserving Arctic marine biodiversity and ecosystem functions; promoting the health and prosperity of all Arctic inhabitants; and advancing sustainable Arctic marine resource use.
+They also address many other conservation and sustainable development goals, including Goal 1.1. of the Convention on Biological Diversity, which is “to establish and strengthen national and regional systems of protected areas integrated into a global network as a contribution to globally agreed goals.”

+The pan-Arctic MPA network has four inter-related goals:

 To strengthen ecological resilience to direct human pressures and to climate change impacts, to promote the long-term protection of marine biodiversity, ecosystem function and special natural and cultural features in the Arctic.

-To support the integrated stewardship, conservation and management of living Arctic marine resources their habitats, and the cultural and socio-economic values and ecosystem services they provide.
+To support the integrated stewardship, conservation and management of living Arctic marine resources and species and their habitats, and the cultural and socio-economic values and ecosystem services they provide.